-Mandatory VITA Tests – January 31, 2022 due by 5 p.m., or at the latest by the middle of February 2022.
+Mandatory VITA Tests – January 31, 2022, or at the latest by February 15, 2022.
 Three tests are required with an 80% or higher score (you may retake each test only once).
 Once all 3 tests are passed, please print and sign the Volunteer Standards of Conduct Agreement (Form 13615) with test results, INCLUDING your contact information, and submit to Lynn Moubry <Lmoubry@smu.edu> in the Public Service Office (Carr Collins Jr. Hall, suite 320, 3rd floor); please do not submit certificates.
 The Sponsoring partner name/site name is: SMU Dedman School of Law.

 Schedule Sites - Once the 3 required tests have been passed with an 80% or higher, and the Volunteer Standards of Conduct Agreement (Form 13615) has been submitted, Lynn Moubry will e-mail the Dallas Tax Centers Scheduler's contact information.

 Logistics of the VITA program are as follows: